Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Close to the only airport in the Faroe Islands – not to mention the beautiful Mulafossur Waterfall and famous Traelnipa hike as well – this is one of the few Faroes accommodation options on the island of Vágar.
 With a view of the most famous sea stack in the Faroes, Drangarnir, literally right outside your window, The View more than deserves its name.

-Hosted by Tróndur and Anita, this is a relatively new holiday home option which they built from the ground up in 2017.
+Hosted by two locals, Tróndur and Anita, this is a holiday home which they built from the ground up in 2017.
 However, they took pains to ensure their new cabins matched the beautiful landscape.
 That’s why they adhered to the old Faroese standard – a partial stone foundation, black painted walls, white window shutters, and of course, the turf roof.

 While the cabins look old-fashioned and traditional from the outside, on the inside they are delightfully spacious and modern.
 Each cabin has a large living room (36 square meters), a well-equipped kitchen so you can cook your own meals (and a dishwasher!), a bathroom, a washer-dryer, and two bedrooms for sleeping in a cozy second-floor attic nook.
 Each of the four cabins can sleep four people comfortably.